Erminie Wheeler-Voegelin

-Erminie Wheeler-Voegelin (April 2, 1903 – July 10, 1988) was an award-winning anthropologist, folklorist, and ethnohistorian.
+Erminie Wheeler-Voegelin (April 2, 1903 – July 10, 1988) was an American award-winning anthropologist, folklorist, and ethnohistorian.

 Her research and directorship of the Great Lakes-Ohio Valley Research Project at Indiana University has been used to backup Native Americans during court cases with the US government over treaty claims.

 Early life and education

-Erminie was the daughter Ermine Brooke Wheeler and Roscoe Wheeler, a mining engineer.
+Erminie was the daughter of Ermine Brooke Wheeler and Roscoe Wheeler, a mining engineer.
 She went to Technical High School in Oakland, California.

 She graduated from the University of California, Berkeley, in 1923.
 After graduating, Erminie married and lived in New Orleans.
 She later moved to St. Petersburg, Florida, after her first marriage dissolved, to write for a local newspaper before returning to Berkeley and pursuing a master's degree in anthropology (1930).
 Her master's thesis was entitled "Mythological Elements common to the Kowa and Five Other Plains Tribes".
 While studying under Alfred Kroeber in the Department of Anthropology at the University of California, Erminie met and later married her second husband, Carl Voegelin.
 They lived and worked together for the next two decades.